userlaws/userlaws/README.md

 <h2 align="left">Hi 👋!
-My name is laws and I live in NYC and I want to learn to be a Full Stack Dev</h2>
+My name is Laws, I live in NYC, and I’m learning to become a software engineer.</h2>

 ###